Even if you have no connection to medical or health background, I am sure you would have still heard about the word “Acetylcholine”.

-Chemically, phosphatidylcholine (PC) is a phospholipid with two fatty acids, a choline molecule, and a phosphate group connected to a glycerol molecule.
+Structurally speaking, Phosphatidylcholine (PC) is a phospholipid with two fatty acids, a choline molecule, and a phosphate group connected to a glycerol molecule (2).

-Phosphatidylcholine is synthesized partly through the choline that we consume in our diets.
-Meat and dairy are the most common foods that humans consume with high choline levels, however there are some vegetarian friendly choline-rich foods as well, including soybeans and peanuts.
-For a full list of choline-containing foods, click here.
+Phosphatidylcholine is synthesized in our body partly through the choline that we consume in our diets.
+Meat and dairy are the most common foods that humans consume with high choline levels, however, there are some vegetarian-friendly choline-rich foods as well, including soybeans and peanuts.

 Benefits of Phosphatidylcholine